A55 road: Conwy Tunnel

 The crossing of the estuary of the River Conwy is by means of an immersed tube tunnel, the first of its kind constructed in the United Kingdom.
 At 1060m, the tunnel is the longest road tunnel in Wales.

 The decision to construct an immersed tube tunnel bypass followed an extensive public consultation, named the Collcon Feasibility Study.
 This ruled out another bridge by the castle on aesthetic grounds, since it would have damaged the view of the world heritage site Conwy Castle, and the two bridges by Robert Stephenson and Thomas Telford.
 Another alternative bridge crossing was proposed at Deganwy, but this too was ruled out for aesthetic reasons.
-An inland alternative with heavy grades which would have passed over Bwlch y Ddeufaen pass at 430 m, following the old Roman road, was also worked up but rejected for cost and utility reasons as it would have required a very long crawler lane.
+An inland alternative with heavy grades which would have passed over Bwlch-y-Ddeufaen pass at 430 m, following the old Roman road, was also worked up but rejected for cost and utility reasons as it would have required a very long crawler lane.

-The tunnel was constructed by a Costain/Tarmac Construction joint venture, as pre-formed concrete sections, and then floated into position over a pre-prepared trench in the bed of the estuary.
+The tunnel was constructed by a Costain/Tarmac Construction joint venture, as pre-formed concrete sections, and then floated into position over a prepared trench in the bed of the estuary.
 The 3 million tonnes of silt and mud extracted to create the trench in which the tunnel sections sat, were vacuumed to one side of the construction site, as to let them drift down river would have harmed the large mussel fishing beds downstream.
 The silt was deposited upstream of the bridge at Conwy which created a large new area of low-lying land which was subsequently given to the RSPB for a wildlife preserve.
 The casting basin for the tunnel sections was later converted into a new marina in the lower estuary.
 Because of the valuable fishery in the river and also because of the history of heavy metal mining in the catchment of the river, extensive ecological assessments were made both prior to the construction of the tunnel and subsequently.
 These studies finally concluded that no significant environmental damage had been caused.

-After five years of construction, the tunnel was opened in October 1991 by Queen Elizabeth II, the tunnel initially had an advisory 50 mph speed limit, but this was dropped in 2007 as accidents were rare in the tunnels.
+After five years of construction, the tunnel was opened in October 1991 by Queen Elizabeth II, the tunnel initially had an advisory 50 mph speed limit, but this was removed in 2007 as accidents were rare in the tunnels.